 This article discusses the following in detail:

 A GST invoice is a document that will capture all the relevant details of a business transaction including information about both parties.
-It will comprise the product name, description, quantity, details of the supplier, purchaser, the rate charged, discounts, terms of sale, etc.
+It will comprise the product name, description, quantity, details of the supplier, purchaser, the rate charged, discounts, terms of sale on approval basis under GST, etc.

-GST invoice would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rely on.
+Invoice under GST would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rely on.
 A purchaser would be able to claim input credit only if the GST invoices are in order.

 In this article we are going to deal with two types of documents – Tax Invoice and Bill of Supply.

 A tax invoice is a document that is issued when a taxable person supplies any product or service.